Control functionality in the lighttable view and modules.

 - pattern for the thumbnail extended overlay text

 - If you have chosen to show extended overlay text over thumbnail images, this setting allows you to define what information is displayed.
 This pattern can use any of the variables defined in the variables section.
+You can also include formatting (bold, italic, colors etc).

 - pattern for the thumbnail tooltip (empty to disable)